History of Noam Chomsky in Timeline

 1939: Fall of Barcelona

-1945: Began Studies at the University of Pennsylvania
+1945: Began Studies at University of Pennsylvania

-1947: Began Relationship with Carol Doris Schatz
+1947: Began Romantic Relationship with Carol Doris Schatz

 1947: Met Zellig Harris

 In 1947, Chomsky first met Zellig Harris in a political circle, who introduced him to theoretical linguistics and convinced him to major in the subject.
+In 1947, Chomsky also began a romantic relationship with Carol Doris Schatz.

-1947: Criticism of the 1947 United Nations Partition Plan for Palestine
+1947: Criticized UN Partition Plan for Palestine

 1949: Marriage to Carol Doris Schatz

-In 1949, Chomsky married Carol Doris (née Schatz).
+In 1949, Chomsky married Carol Doris Schatz.

-1951: Joined Society of Fellows at Harvard University
+1951: Society of Fellows at Harvard University

 1951: Received MA from University of Pennsylvania

-1952: Published First Academic Article
+1952: First Academic Article Published

 In 1952, Chomsky published his first academic article in The Journal of Symbolic Logic.